No accessibility information available.

 - Provides a view of crop physiology as a source of theories and methods to inform genetic improvement and agronomy.

-- Introduces rice-based cropping systems of SE Asia; cereal-based and high-value perennial cropping systems in Spain; and crop-livestock-forestry farming in Brazil.
+- Introduces rice-based cropping systems of SE Asia, cereal-based and high-value perennial cropping systems in Spain, and crop-livestock-forestry farming in Brazil.

 About the author

-Section 1: Regional Cropping Systems
+Section 1: Cropping Systems

-1. Rice-based cropping systems in south-east Asia
+1. Rice-based cropping systems in Southeast Asia

 2. Cropping systems in Spain: a paradigm of Mediterranean agriculture

-3. Farming systems in Brazil: evolution, limitations, and opportunities
+3. Farming systems in Brazil: Evolution, limitations, and opportunities

 Section 2: Development